 Instrumented Revenue Vehicles for Heavy-Haul Track Defect Monitoring and In-Train Force Validation

 RT has extensive experience quantifying the relationship between vehicle dynamics and track geometry via instrumented revenue vehicles and simulation studies.

-This paper discusses the historical deployment of the technology, but focusses on the recent developments in onboard instrumentation and data analytics to assess and predict degradation of track assets, inform track standards, improve passenger ride comfort and understand in-train forces to aid in the reduction component failures.
+This paper discusses the historical deployment of the technology, but focusses on the recent developments in onboard instrumentation and data analytics to assess and predict degradation of track assets, inform track standards, improve passenger ride comfort and understand in train forces to aid a reduction component failures.